joshstephenson/Wordle-Solver/README.md

 It's worth mentioning that this improvement brings down many words that take more than 4 guesses to solve, particularly 20 words that could not be solved at all in 6 guesses.
 However there are many words for which it degrades performance by adding an extra step, when an otherwise lucky guess would do better.

 Take `LABEL` as an example.
 After a starting guess of `SLATE`, the remaining answers will be pruned to only 31.
 The highest scoring of these (based on letter frequency) is `BALER`, which after guessing would only leave 1 word: `LABEL`.
 Using the intersecting guess after `SLATE`, the guesses will be: `GRIND` and `CHUMP` before landing on `LABEL`.
+So, the intersecting guesses increase the number of steps from 3 to 4.

 ## Usage
 The current version can be used in 2 different ways: